ZerBea/hcxdumptool/README.md

 * Ralink (rt2800usb) old chipset

-* MediaTek (mt76) depending on the version of the Linux Kernel expect massive driver issues
+* MediaTek (mt76) depending on chipset and the version of the Linux Kernel expect massive driver issues

-* Realtek (rtl8xxxu) depending on the version of the Linux Kernel expect massive driver issues
+* Realtek (rtl8xxxu) depending on chpset and the version of the Linux Kernel expect massive driver issues

 Not recommended WiFi chipsets: